You have matched to 28 trials

 What's involved?

-<p class="seamTextPara"> You will receive the following: </p> <ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">Visits from a doula, 5 hours per week</li> <li class="seamTextUnorderedListItem">Questionnaires</li></ul>
+<p class="seamTextPara"> You will receive the following: </p> <ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">Support from patient navigator</li> <li class="seamTextUnorderedListItem">Interview</li> <li class="seamTextUnorderedListItem">Surveys</li></ul>

 What's being studied?